JennEYoon/datasciY/areteus/info.md

 ARETE was the goddess or personified spirit (daimona) of virtue, excellence, goodness and valour.
 She was depicted as a fair woman of high bearing, dressed in white.
 Her opposite number was the daimona Kakia (Cacia), lady of vice.

+Arete.com etc all taken
+Arete.us also taken

+Jason have Areteus.com ?
+He pronounced it Arete-i-us.
+We can say Arete-US with silent e.
+Or Are-TUS
+Or it could be alternate spelling for Aret-ae-US